-where (x\particle, y\particle) are the coordinates of the particle.
-Particles that do not hit the sheet pass through the element without a change in charge nor a change in trajectory.
+where (x\particle, y\particle) are the coordinates of the particle in the element body (not the laboratory) coordinate system (Fig. 15.1).
+See Fig. 4.3.
+Particles that do not hit the foil pass through the element without a change in charge nor a change in trajectory.
 The default for x1\edge and y1\edge is -99 meters and for x2\edge and y2\edge the default is +99 meters.

-The drel\thickness\dx can be used to get a varying foil thickness.
-The thickness t at a point (x, y) on the foil will be where $t_0$ is the thickness given by the thickness parameter and $d(t/t_0)/dx$ is given by the drel\thickness\dx parameter.
+The dthickness\dx parameter can be used to get a varying foil thickness.
+The thickness t at a point (in body coordinates) (x, y) on the foil will be where $t_0$ is the thickness given by the thickness parameter and dt/dx is given by the dthickness\dx parameter.
 To orient the wedge in the transverse plane, use the tilt orientation parameter (§5.6).
+If dthickness\dx is non-zero, the area\density and thickness parameters are defined to be the area density and thickness at (x,y) = (0,0).
+If dthickness\dx is non-zero, and if area\density is set (as opposed to setting the density), then the thickness must be non-zero since otherwise the calculation of the area density at the point where a particle passes through the foil is singular.

-$$t = t_0 (1 + x \frac{1}{t_0} \frac{dt}{dx}) \tag{4.22}$$
+$$t = t_0 + x \frac{dt}{dx} \tag{4.22}$$